PawanChaurasia/mcd_stitcher/README.md

 **Arguments:**
 - **tiff_path:** Path to the OME-TIFF file or directory containing OME-TIFF files.
 - **-c:** Lists all channels in the OME-TIFF file.
+- **-p:** Enables the creation of a pyramidal OME-TIFF with tiling.
 - **-f CHANNELS:** Filters and subsets channels.
 Provide channels to subset, e.g., "0-5,7,10".
 If no channels are provided, default filtering is applied.
-- **-p:** Enables the creation of a pyramidal OME-TIFF with tiling.

 **Notes:**
+- **Order of arguments:** The `-f` flag (if used) must be the last argument in the command.
 - **Default filtering:** Automatically subsets all channels for metals tags between 141 to 193.
 - **Pyramid and Tiling:** The hardcoded tile size is (256x256) and pyramid levels as 4.
 - Errors encountered during processing will be logged to `error_log.txt` in the input directory.